SQL Injection Attacks (SQLi) and How to Prevent It

 This attack is performed when the hacker is unable to use the same channel to implement the attack and gather information.
 These techniques depend on the capacity of the server to produce DNS or HTTP requests to transfer data to the hacker.

-How to Prevent SQL Injection?
+How to Prevent SQL Injection Attacks?

 There are various effective ways to prevent SQLI attacks and to get protection against them.
-The initial step is input validation, which is a process of writing code that can identify the unauthorized user inputs.
+The initial step is input validation, which is a process of writing code that can identify unauthorized user inputs.

 Input validation is known as the best practice, but it is not a foolproof solution to the threat.
 Because most of the time, it cannot map out all illegal and legal inputs.

 For effective protection against SQL and other threats, a Web Application Firewall (WAF) is commonly used by professionals.
-It consists of a large updated list of meticulously crafted signatures that allows it to knock out the malicious SQL queries.
+It consists of a large updated list of meticulously crafted signatures that allows it to knock out malicious SQL queries.

-Cwatch comes under the most reputable companies that watch the security of web-based applications and also act as malware removal.
+cWatch comes under the most reputable companies that watch the security of web-based applications and also act as malware removal.